WebberZone/contextual-related-posts/readme.txt

 * Enhancement:
     * If WPML or PolyLang are active, `get_crp_posts_id()` will return the translated set of post IDs and external processing is no longer needed.

+* Bug fixes:
+    * In the settings page, only built-in taxonomies were being incorrectly displayed

 = Earlier versions =

 For the changelog of earlier versions, please refer to the separate changelog.txt file or the [releases page on Github](https://github.com/WebberZone/contextual-related-posts/releases).